-Mary Burnett Talbert, clubwoman and civil rights leader, was originally born Mary Burnett on September 18, 1866 in Oberlin, Ohio, to Cornelius and Caroline Nicholls Burnett.
+Mary Burnett Talbert, clubwoman and civil rights leader, was born on September 18, 1866, to Cornelius and Caroline Nicholls Burnett in Oberlin, Ohio.
 Mary Burnett graduated from Oberlin High School at the age of sixteen and in 1886 graduated from Oberlin College with a literary degree at nineteen.
 Shortly afterwards, Burnett accepted a teaching position at Bethel University in Little Rock, Arkansas and quickly rose in the segregated educational bureaucracy of the city.
-In 1887, after only a year at Bethel University, Burnett became the first African American woman to be selected Assistant Principal of Little Rock High School.
-Four years later in 1891, however, Burnett married William H. Talbert, an affluent business man for Buffalo, New York and resigned her position at Little Rock High School and moved to her husbands hometown.
-One year later Mary B. and William Talbert gave birth to their only child, a daughter, Sarah May Talbert.
+In 1887, after only a year at Bethel University, Burnett became the first African American woman to be selected assistant principal of Little Rock High School.
+Four years later, Burnett married William H. Talbert, an affluent business man from Buffalo, New York.
+She resigned her position at Little Rock High School and moved to her husband’s hometown.
+One year later, Mary and William Talbert gave birth to their only child, Sarah May Talbert.

-After the war Talbert returned to Europe to lecture on the importance of women’s rights and race relations.
-She also became a dedicated advocate of the Dyer Anti–Lynching Bill introduced in 1919 by Missouri Congressman Leonidas Dyer.
-In 1921 she became chair of the NAACP’s Anti–Lynching Committee.
-The next year, Mary B. Talbert became the first African American Women to win the NAACP’s Spingarn Award, the organization’s most significant honor for civil rights activity.
-Mary Burnett Talbert died in Buffalo, New York on October 15, 1923 at the age of 57.
+After the war, Talbert returned to Europe to lecture on the importance of women’s rights and race relations.
+She also became a dedicated advocate of the Dyer Anti–Lynching Bill, introduced in 1919 by Missouri congressman Leonidas Dyer.
+In 1921, she became chair of the NAACP’s Anti–Lynching Committee.
+The next year, Mary B. Talbert became the first African American woman to win the NAACP’s Spingarn Award, the organization’s most significant honor for civil rights activity.
+Mary Burnett Talbert died in Buffalo, New York on October 15, 1923, at the age of 57.